keebs-weeb/overclocked/v0.2/Rules.md

 Uninstalled Value: NONE
 Mod Effect:
     Cons:
-        The original owner of this card can play 1 card during their turn from your hand Can only be uninstalled by 'Antivirus' System Setting Bug Check:
+        The original owner of this can play 1 System Settings card from your hand during their turn Can only be uninstalled by 'Antivirus' System Setting Bug Check:
     Value: 5